His Holiness Karekin II, the Catholicos of All Armenians, addressed Armenian faithful throughout the world on the eve of 2022.

-The Armenian Church celebrates the holy birth (Sourp Dznount) of Jesus Christ on January 6.
+The Armenian Church celebrates the holy birth (Sourp Dznunt) of Jesus Christ on January 6.
 In Armenian tradition, this feast day commemorates not only the birth of Christ, but also His baptism by John the Baptist.

-The Nativity and Baptism of Jesus Christ will be observed at New York’s St. Vartan Armenian Cathedral on Sunday and Monday, January 5 and 6, 2020.
-A special liturgical schedule will be in effect for these “Armenian Christmas” services.
+The Nativity and Baptism of Jesus Christ will be observed under strict safety regulations at New York’s St. Vartan Armenian Cathedral on Wednesday and Thursday, January 5 and 6, 2022.